janzeteachesit/stem8-text/tomatosphere.md

 Date on which last seed germinated (do not count seeds that did not germinate) | . | .
 Total Number of seeds that germinated | . | .

+- Seed Care and Watering
+  - The peat pellets (or soil) should be kept moist during the germination phase.
+Check the peat pellet or soil daily to ensure that it is damp to the touch, but not soaking wet.
+Add water accordingly as needed.
+The watering schedule may vary depending on the humidity of the room.
+  - Remember to water the peat pellets or soil before leaving for the weekend and as soon as possible upon return.
+It is important that the peat pellets or soil does not dry out.